 A 2017 MHCC report stated that it’s important to focus on mental health promotion and early intervention.
-It also indicated that improvements at the primary level should be able to serve the needs of many people with mild to moderate illnesses, who make up the majority of people who are affected by mental illness, while about 1.5% of the population would need specialized or intensive services.
+It also indicated that improvements at the primary level should be able to serve the needs of many people with mild to moderate illnesses, who make up the majority of people who are affected by mental illness.
+About 1.5% of the population would need specialized or intensive services.

 In 2015, mental health spending accounted for about 7.2% of overall health spending in Canada.
-This is which lower than many other Western countries; in the UK’s National Health Service, for example, it’s around 13%.
+This is much lower than in many other Western countries; for example, in the UK’s National Health Service, it’s around 13%.

 The MHCC identified a number of areas where mental illness can have indirect economic costs:

 - employer costs related to absenteeism, presenteeism, and turnover

 - costs of government income assistance and social supports for people who are unable to work